ashtonjamesd/semantic-interpretation/written/p1_evaluator/evaluator.md

 We can start the tokenization by parsing the numbers within the expression.
 To do this, we begin at the first digit and continue iterating until we encounter a non-numeric character.
 We also ensure that the pointer is within the bounds of the string to avoid index-out-of-range errors.

 Once the number has been traversed, we can slice a section of the input from the starting index to the current pointer position.
 We then convert this substring into a numerical value.
+The implementation for this is below:

 ```
 private double ParseNumeric() {